 You will need your receipts to file a report of loss or damage within 75 days of your delivery.
-Find more info about claims here.
+Read up everything you need to know about filing claims.

-Even if you want to get the kids to the new duty station before the first day of school, DO NOT MOVE UNTIL FINAL ORDERS ARRIVE.
+Even if you want to get the kids to the new duty station before the first day of school, do not move before the orders arrive.
 Orders can get switched when you least expect it.

 To get the best possible move, one tool you can try is Military OneSource Plan My Move.
-Plug in your current duty station, your new hometown and your estimated date of arrival and they will provide a complete to do list.
+Select your current duty station, your new hometown and your estimated date of arrival and they will provide a complete to-do list.

 Planning can't solve every crisis that pops up.
 But it can help a lot.
 And the rest you just turn into a funny story later.
 Maybe.